 The abbey is open to visitors; one part of it is a museum.

-For information about visiting hours you are advised to contact the Valnerina-Cascia tourist office or the abbey at tel no. 074 399 659.
+For information about visiting hours you are advised to contact the Valnerina-Cascia tourist office.